angular-university/angular-material-course/README.md

 ## Angular Material Course

-This repository contains the code of the [Angular Material In Depth] video course (https://angular-university.io/course/angular-material-course).
+This repository contains the code of the [Angular Material In Depth](https://angular-university.io/course/angular-material-course) video course.

 This course repository is updated to Angular 13: